danwahl/danwahl.github.io/_pages/st-peter.md

 "Well," she said, "whatever happened, he seems to have landed on his feet.
 Honestly, he's one of the most focused students I've ever seen.
 Makes me feel bad about my own time management."

 I went home relieved.
 Peter was fine.
-More than fine—he was thriving.
+More than fine: her most focused student in years, she'd said.
 Whatever crisis had gripped him in my classroom had resolved into something productive.
 The story had an ending after all, and it was a happy one.

 I let myself forget about him.

-This was, I would later understand, a mistake.
-Not a moral mistake—I couldn't have known, couldn't have intervened, couldn't have changed what was already in motion.
+This was, I would later understand, a mistake (though not the moral kind).
+I couldn't have known, couldn't have intervened, couldn't have changed what was already in motion.
 But I had taught him about cluelessness myself: we can't know the downstream effects of our actions.
 We can't know which students will take our ideas and build lives around them, or empires, or whatever it is that Peter built.

 I taught him that, and then I forgot him, and the world kept turning, and the river kept cutting its canyon, and by the time I saw Peter's face again it would be on a screen, at a congressional hearing.